Peoplehood & Community

 Dedicate this activity in honor of

-Yair was abducted from Kibbutz Nir Oz.
+Alexander was kidnapped from Kibbutz Nir Oz.

 You May Also Like